rei/rei-cedar-docs/docs/release-notes/summer-2022/README.md

 ## New features

-- **CdrSwitch:** We have introduced a new UI switch control intended for switching between binary states (e.g. on/off, true/false, etc.)
+- **[CdrSwitch](../../components/switch/):** We have introduced a new UI switch control intended for switching between binary states (e.g. on/off, true/false, etc.)
-  - See the [CdrSwitch docs page](../../components/switch/) for more information

-- **CdrToggleButton:** We have introduced a new UI toggle control intended for toggling between distinct options (e.g. metric/imperial)
+- **[CdrToggleButton](../../components/toggle-button/):** We have introduced a new UI toggle control intended for toggling between distinct options (e.g. metric/imperial)
-  - See the [CdrToggleButton docs page](../../components/toggle-button/) for more information

 **Note: These components are only available in our Vue 3 library**